LibEMG/libemg/docs/source/documentation/supported_hardware/supported_hardware_doc.md

 ## Creating Custom Streamers
 Custom UDP streamers can be created to interface with other hardware.
 A UDP streamer reads a value from a device, pickles it, and sends it over UDP.
 An example streamer for the Myo Armband is shown in the code snippet below.

+The default streamers write into shared memory with `SharedMemoryManager.commit`.
+One call stores the new samples, advances the item's state block and wakes anything hooked into that item, all under a single acquisition of the item's lock.
+A custom streamer that writes the same way gets those notifications for free, and the online classifier and any installed hooks pick its data up without further work.
+See the Reactive Pipelines section for what is being notified.

 <details>
 <summary><b>Example Code</b></summary>